Revealed Price Preference: Theory and Empirical Analysis: The Deterministic Model

+We end this section by noting that GARP imposes testable restriction distinct from GAPP.
+This is immediate from \refeg{eg:GARPnotGAPP} and can be seen from \reffig{fig:GARPnotGAPP_A} which plots not just the observed consumption bundles but also the corresponding budget sets (derived from the observed prices and expenditures).

+As we argued, GAPP does not hold in this example but, since the budget sets do not even cross, it is immediate to conclude that GARP does.
+We defer the description of the exact relation between the two criteria to \refsec{sec:GAPPvsGARP}.

-From this point onwards, when we refer to `rationalization' without additional qualifiers, we shall mean rationalization by an augmented utility function, that is, in the sense established by \refthm{thm:GAPP} rather than in the sense established by \refAfriat{thm:Afriat}.
+From this point onwards, when we refer to `rationalization' without additional qualifiers, we shall mean rationalization by an augmented utility function, that is, in the sense given by (\ref{eqn:newU}) rather than in the sense given by (\ref{eqn:oriU}).